smnorris/roadintegrator/README.md

         $ python 1_prep.py create-db

-2. Download and consolidate all required data:
+2. Download publicly accessible data:

         $ python 1_prep.py load

+3. Manually download any sources that are not publicly accessible and load to the working database.

-3. Preprocess (tile inputs and generate linear features from polygon inputs):
+4. Preprocess (tile inputs and generate linear features from polygon inputs):

         $ python 1_prep.py preprocess

-4. If required, manually copy the prepped data (`prepped.gdb` in folder noted as `temp_data` in `config.yml`) to the same `temp_data` folder on the ArcGIS machine, then run the road integration:
+5. If required, manually copy the prepped data (`prepped.gdb` in folder noted as `temp_data` in `config.yml`) to the same `temp_data` folder on the ArcGIS machine, then run the road integration:

         C:\path\to\project> python 2_integrate.py